AnimatingLegend/Funkin-Haxe-Libraries/README.md

 # Funkin-Haxe-Libraries

 ### What is this?
-These are the haxe dependancies for (Funkin-Definitive-Edition)[].
-Haxe 4.1.5 is offically outdated and doesn't work for compiling this engine anymore so I'm starting to merge into the current version of Haxe which is (4.3.6)[].

-I updated the engine so it's now compatible with the current haxe version. this repo will undergo some changes/tweaks but for people having issues compiling the engine right now, download these dependancies and put them in your haxetoolkit. and everything should work.
+These are the haxe dependancies for (Funkin-Definitive-Edition)[https://github.com/AnimatingLegend/Funkin-Definitive-Edition].

+If you want your game to successfully build without running into any errors, then I recommend you [download haxe 4.2.5](https://haxe.org/download/version/4.2.5/), as this is the only version thats compatible with my engine at the moment.

+While these libraries are still subject to change, the game should be able to compile without any stops or bugs !!